The Top Ecommerce Metrics You Should Measure For Your Brand

 Profit margin is the difference between the sales revenue your business generates and the costs your business incurs.
 It is the measure of your business's profitability.
 Successful businesses tend to have higher profit margins.
 Get insight into the profit margins you are experiencing based on the marketing channels being used to invest in the channels that are giving you the highest yield.

-Discount Code Cohort Upsell
+Discount Code Usage

 If you are giving customers a discount, then you're expecting it will increase their likelihood to purchase a particular item and also continue to make purchases with you in the future.
 It’s important to understand how effective your discount codes are at driving purchasing behavior without cutting into your profit margin.
 It’s also helpful to build out customer cohorts based on purchasing trends and apply the discount codes that would be most attractive to that group based on trends.